txthinking/brook/README.md

 - **--serverHKDFInfo**="": server HKDF info, most time you don't need to change this, if changed, all and each brook links in client side must be same, I mean each (default: "brook")

 - **--serverLog**="": Enable server log, traffic and more.
 A valid value is file path or 'console'.
+Send SIGUSR1 to me to reset the log file on unix system.
 Mutually exclusive with the --log parameter.
-Works with server/wsserver/wssserver/quicserver
+Works with server/wsserver/wssserver/quicserver with brook protocol

-- **--speedLimit**="": Limit speed (b), such as 500kb/s: 500000, works with server/wsserver/wssserver/quicserver (default: 0)
+- **--speedLimit**="": Limit speed (b), 500kb/s such as: 500000, works with server/wsserver/wssserver/quicserver (default: 0)

-- **--tag**="": Tag can be used to the process, will be append into log or serverLog, such as: 'key1:value1'
+- **--tag**="": Tag can be used to the process, will be append into log or serverLog, such as: 'key1:value1'.
+All tags will also be appended as query parameters one by one to the userAPI

+- **--userAPI**="": When you build your own user system, Brook Server will send GET request to your userAPI to check if token is valid, for example: https://your-api-server.com/a_unpredictable_path.
+Yes, it is recommended to add an unpredictable path to your https API, of course, you can also use the http api for internal network communication.
+The request format is https://your-api-server.com/a_unpredictable_path?token=xxx.
+When the response is 200, the body should be the user's unique identifier, such as user ID; all other status codes are considered to represent an illegitimate user, and in these cases, the body should be a string describing the error.
+It should be used with --serverLog and server/wsserver/wssserver/quicserver with brook protocol.
+For more information, please read https://github.com/txthinking/brook/blob/master/protocol/user.md

+- **--userAPIInvalidCacheTime**="": Once a token is checked and invalid, the userAPI will not be requested to validate again for a certain period (s).
+A reasonable value must be set, otherwise it will affect the performance of each incoming connection.
+Note that this may affect the user experience, when you change the user status from invalid to valid in your user system (default: 1800)

+- **--userAPIValidCacheTime**="": Once a token is checked and valid, the userAPI will not be requested to validate again for a certain period (s).
+A reasonable value must be set, otherwise it will affect the performance of each incoming connection (default: 3600)

 - **--version, -v**: print the version